gurman24/GU-Tic-Tac-Toe-06-28-18/README.md

 ![tic-tac-toe code snippets](https://user-images.githubusercontent.com/22970879/42120292-5779abec-7bd6-11e8-8e1f-ce5503a8d922.png)

-...

 What's below is a picture of the moves in sequence the Agent made to beat the human player.
-Remember that since all the moves are enumerated, it would be very difficult or even impossible to beat the Tic-Tac-Toe agent, but you can play it to a draw
+Remember that since all the moves are enumerated, it would be very difficult or even impossible to beat the Tic-Tac-Toe agent, but you CAN likely play it to a draw

 ![tic-tac-toe moves sequence](https://user-images.githubusercontent.com/22970879/42120298-6e82fd48-7bd6-11e8-9ca7-f44cdd797d98.png)
-...

 # Conclusion #

-...
+1) The Tic-Tac-Toe program studied here is another example of a reiforcment learning algorithm.

+2) Unlike more complicated games such as Chess, Tic-Tac-Toe has only so many variations and possible moves and it can be enumerated (all the possibilities can be stored within the computer memory)

+3) Based on the above, it is much easier to train the program to beat a human being.
+Therefore, it is unlikely that once the program is fully functional a human being can win against it, however it the program CAN be played to a draw

+4) Lastly, like many other programs in Reinforcement Learning, Tic-Tac-Toe uses the Environment-Agent update method/loop (see above) to have the program update itself and guide its own actions.

+Thank you for reading this blog and I hope you found it intriguing and enjoyable :)

+Gregory Urman
+www.linkedin.com/in/gregoryurman